 When her classmates cheated on tests, the teachers knew they could ask her and she would always, though regretfully have to tell what she saw.
 She had to or her strength would diminish.
 When she rode in the cars on LaCrosse team trips, she absolutely insisted that they go the speed limit, even when it made them late.
 Because she knew that these tiny sins, that weren’t even really her fault, were what would eat away at her power.
 And the unusual purity of her spirit made her body unnaturally strong, like Samson’s hair.
 She had strength like an ox.

 And strength it was.
 She scored twice as many goals as anyone on her team, in fact the whole league.
 She was 5’5″, 125 pounds but even the biggest girls on the opposing team seemed to bounce off of her.
 And she left bruises on goalies who got in the way of her shots.
 Every time.

 But sometimes she called her own fouls– if she accidentally hit someone with her stick.
 And would stop playing until they stopped it.
-Should could not get away with anything, because if she did her integrity, and therefore her strength to save others when the time came would have cracks in it.
+She could not get away with anything, because if she did, her integrity, and therefore her strength to save others when the time came, would have cracks in it.

 The time finally came.